opitzconsulting/jquery-mobile-angular-adapter/README.md

 Description
 -------------

-Integration between jQuery Mobile and angular.js.
-Needed as jQuery Mobile enhances the pages with new elements and styles and so does angular.
+Integration between jquery mobile and angular.js.
+Needed as jquery mobile enhances the pages with new elements and styles and so does angular.

-Ensures that angular enhances a page right after jQuery Mobile has finished enhancing the page.
+Ensures that angular enhances a page right after jquery mobile has finished enhancing the page.
 By this, all elements have the correct styles, and angular can take them and modify them (e.g. copy rows for lists, ...).
-This ordering is also needed as jQuery Mobile only enhances pages when they are navigated to, and not all at once (as angular does in autoinit mode).
+This ordering is also needed as jquery mobile only enhances pages when they are navigated to, and not all at once (as angular does in autoinit mode).

 Furthermore automatically refreshs the jquery mobile widgets when the corresponding